davidgasquez/deepfunding-trial-data-analysis/README.md

 Given any set of weights, we can check how "far away" they are from the Jury preferences expressed in the pairwise comparisons themselves.

 - `Brier`: mean squared error between each model's predicted win probability and the ground-truth probability inferred from juror multipliers.
-- `LogLoss`: negative log-likelihood of the observed outcomes using the model probabilities, clipped to avoid infinities.
+- `LogLoss`: negative log-likelihood of the observed outcomes using the model probabilities, clipped to avoid infinities; depends on multipliers through the same ground-truth probabilities.
-- `LogOddsRMSE`: root-mean-square error of the difference between model and ground-truth logits, offering sensitivity to calibration errors in the tails.
+- `LogOddsRMSE`: root-mean-square error of the difference between model and ground-truth logits, offering sensitivity to calibration errors in the tails; uses multipliers when forming those logits.
-- `Accuracy`: share of pairwise comparisons where the model places more weight on the winning repository (ties count as 0.5).
+- `Accuracy`: share of pairwise comparisons where the model places more weight on the winning repository (ties count as 0.5); leverages only the winner label, so multipliers are ignored.
-- `Coverage`: fraction of comparisons where both repositories receive non-zero weight from the model.
+- `Coverage`: fraction of comparisons where both repositories receive non-zero weight from the model; ignores multipliers entirely.
-- `Skill`: relative Brier improvement versus the least-squares baseline, where 0 means parity and 1 denotes a perfect score.
+- `Skill`: relative Brier improvement versus the least-squares baseline, where 0 means parity and 1 denotes a perfect score; inherits the multiplier dependence from the Brier calculation.
-- `TV Drift`: total variation distance between the model's weight distribution and the inferred ground-truth weights.
+- `TV Drift`: total variation distance between the model's weight distribution and the inferred ground-truth weights; uses multipliers when deriving that ground-truth distribution.

 ## 📊 Alternative Weight Methods